Interreligious Encounter Leadership Cohort

-Interreligious Encounter Leadership Cohort (THEOLOGY 468) is a four-credit 400-level theology core course spanning two semesters (2 credits each semester).
+Interreligious Encounter Leadership Cohort (THEOLOGY 228/468) is a four-credit theology core course spanning two semesters (2 credits each semester).
 It is designed for undergraduate students interested in examining the religious diversity of Minneapolis-St. Paul while energetically cultivating interreligious learning, service, and leadership on campus and in the community.
-The program is open to students of all religious and non-religious identities.
-Please consider applying (3 minute application).
+The program is open to students of all religious, spiritual, and secular identities.
 Space is limited.

 This program centers on the cultivation of interreligious leadership skills to be utilized on campus, in community, and places of work.
 It emphasizes academic, community, and campus engagement.